tomrule007/face-boxer/README.md

 # Image Face Detector

-The backend of A website application that leverages a 3rd party machine learning / artificial intelligence API to detect faces in user provided images.
+The backend of a website application that leverages a 3rd party machine learning / artificial intelligence API to detect faces in user provided images.

 ![face detection demo screenshot.png](./face-detection-demo-screenshot.png)